mattermost/docs/source/install/cloud-changelog.md

 #### Annual Cloud Subscriptions
  - On the purchase modal, admins are now able to buy an annual cloud subscription starting from their current user count.
  - The **System Console > Billing & Account > Subscriptions** page now reflects whether the plan is monthly or annual.
- - Cloud Professional monthly will no longer be offered to new customers starting March 2, 2023.
+ - Cloud Professional monthly will no longer be offered to new customers starting March 16, 2023.
  - Added the option to migrate from a monthly to an annual Cloud Professional plan for existing Cloud Professional monthly customers.

 #### Boards
  - Added support for person, multi-person, and date property filters in Boards.
  - Added support for person property groups in Boards.
+ - System and team admins are now able to join any board on the team as a board admin via the board URL.
+ - Additional Compliance APIs to return the history of boards and blocks, including deleted items (available in Mattermost Enterprise Edition and above).
  - See [the Boards product documentation](https://docs.mattermost.com/boards/groups-filter-sort.html#work-with-groups-filter-and-sort) for more details.

 ### Improvements

 #### User Interface (UI)
- - Pre-packaged Calls v0.13.0.
+ - Pre-packaged Calls v0.14.0.
  - Pre-packaged Playbooks v1.36.0.
  - All post components were removed in favor of a unified approach.
  - App bindings are now refreshed when a App plugin enabled event gets triggered.